I. Identity and contact details of the data controller

 1. Exercising your rights

-XIII.
-Hosting
+XIII Hosting

 The website is hosted on servers of a service provider commissioned by us.

-IONOS SE, Elgendorfer Str.
+Our service provider is: IONOS SE, Elgendorfer Str.
 57, 56410 Montabaur, Germany.

 Further information on the processing of personal data by Ionos can be found at: https://www.ionos.com/terms-gtc/privacy-policy/.

 The servers automatically collect and store information in so-called server log files, which your browser automatically transmits when you visit the website.
-The stored information is:

-• Browser type and version used
+• Information about the browser type and version used

-• The user’s operating system
+• the user’s operating system

 • the Internet service provider of the user